-Financial institutions must contact you if you have not made a transaction on your account in 15 years or more.
+Credit institutions must contact you if you have not made a transaction on your account in 15 years or more.
 If the institution cannot contact you, the money in the account will be transferred to the Dormant Accounts Fund.
-The rights of original account holders (or their heirs) are not affected by the transfer to the Fund and they can always reclaim the money (including interest) - see 'How to apply' below for information on how to reclaim funds.

 If someone dies without making a will and their relatives cannot be found, the State is the ultimate beneficiary of their estate.
 The proceeds of sale of property and any other assets are placed in an Intestate Estates Fund Deposit Account, which may also be paid into the Dormant Accounts Fund.

 What kind of accounts are included?

 - Deposit, share or current accounts in a bank or building society

 - An account, saving certificate, savings bond or instalment saving scheme with An Post

 The dormant account rules do not apply to accounts held in credit unions.

 Your account becomes dormant on 30 September when you have made no transactions in the previous 15 years.

 The financial institution must notify you in writing, unless: